What is Trauma Informed Care?

 - Establish a nurturing and supportive relationship that minimizes power imbalances by being respectful, empathic, non-shaming, and non-blaming.

 - Provide opportunities for patients to make decisions about their goals and care where they are active participants in their care.
-Allow flexibility for those goals to shift depending on circumstance.
+Allow flexibility for those goals to shift depending on the circumstance.

 - Invite patient questions in a genuine and authentic way.